Day 1 Punta Arenas, Chile | Port Stanley, Falkland Islands | Embark

 After so much anticipation, enter the icy waters of the Antarctic Peninsula in the vicinity of Mikkelson Harbour or Cierva Cove.
 Snow-covered mountains soar from the dark waters.
 Along the shoreline in the bays and harbors of the peninsula live an incredible abundance of wildlife.
 Large rookeries are home to chinstrap, gentoo and Adelie penguins.
 Seals live on the ice floes, including the powerful leopard seal.
 Gulls, skuas, and cormorants are also found nesting and feeding at many sites along the Antarctic Peninsula.

 Explore by Zodiac boat and ashore where a range of wonderful activities awaits.
 Locations to visit include Wilhelmina Bay, Orne Harbour, Cuverville Island, and the Errera Channel.
 Join the photographic guide and take close-up photos of the penguins, or of the impossibly blue ice.
 Or enjoy a hike to the top of a snowy mountain saddle with one of the adventure guides.
 If the opportunity presents itself, visit a science base or old historic hut.
+The sea kayakers may range up to several miles from the ship, for a truly memorable experience.
 You have a range of great choices.

 - 2 Breakfasts, 2 Lunches, 2 Dinners